open-meteo/open-meteo/docs/getting-started.md

 Per default, port 8080 is bound to 127.0.0.1 and not exposed to the network.
 You can set `API_BIND="0.0.0.0:8080"` in `/etc/default/openmeteo-api.env` and restart the service to expose the service.
 However, it is recommended to use a proxy like NGINX.

 ## Downloading datasets
 The instruction above, setup an API instance, but do not download any weather data yet.
-Because data is consumed from different national weather services with different open-data servers and update times, many different downloader are available.
+Because data is consumed from different national weather services with different open-data servers and update times, many different downloaders are available.

 Please note, that only the command arguments are listed below.
 Whether you are using Docker, prebuilt or native, the command differs a bit.
 There is an example to download ECMWF forecasts at each installation method above.
-All arguments are available for the binary are available with `<exe> --help`:
+All arguments that are available for the binary, are accessible via `<exe> --help`, `<exe> --help` should be the path to your executable:

 ```
 # openmeteo-api --help